taizhixuan/WealthWise/README.md

 A personal finance app for Android.
 Track your income and expenses, set budgets, see where your money goes, and get recommendations on how to spend smarter.

-I built this because I wanted something straightforward that works offline but can still sync across devices when I need it to.

 ## What it does

 - **Track transactions** — log income and expenses with categories, notes, and payees